HP Smart App Privacy Update

 Background

-A change in the HP privacy policy called for updates that needed to be made to the HP Smart app.
-Design was tasked to work with business, legal, marketing, and development to provide the UX framework and deliver the the update across all platforms (IOS, Android, Windows, Mac).
+A change in HP's privacy policy necessitated updates to the HP Smart App.
+The design team was tasked with collaborating across business, legal, marketing, and development departments to provide a comprehensive UX framework and implement the updates across all platforms: iOS, Android, Windows, and Mac.

 Impact